 When it comes to emulations, is there a lengthy process involved?
 Do you need permission from the companies that created the original gear?

 The majority of the Waves emulated products are with an Artist or with a manufacturer.
-Each TM we use is covered by an agreement with the manufacturer or the Artist the product belongs to.
+Each trademark we use is covered by an agreement with the manufacturer or the Artist that the product belongs to.

-I would imagine that each one is different, but on average, how long does an emulation plugin like V-comps, CLA 2A or J37 take to create?
+I would imagine that each one is different, but on average, how long does an emulation plugin like Abbey Road REDD, CLA-2A or J37 take to create?

 An emulation project can take anything from 10-36 months depending on the complexity of the product emulated.

-In this world of DIY producers, Waves bundles have become something of a staple.
-Yet, many young producers would find it near impossible to afford any of the high priced bundles.
+Waves bundles have become a staple in today’s studios, but many young producers would find it near impossible to afford your higher priced bundles.
 Do you find that the Mercury, Diamond and Platinum bundles sell well despite this?

 Our single plugin sales are much higher than ever before, while the bundles keep on track.
 There is an increase of young talent that understands the need for a toolbox of plugins that would differentiate them from one another.
 We provide the brushes and paint for each individual to create their colors and drawing.

-One of the most frequent comparisons that Waves receives is with the UAD plugins.
-Do you guys have any sense of competition with those guys, seeing as many of your plugin emulations seem to overlap?
+One of the most frequent comparisons that Waves receives is with the Universal Audio plugins.
+Do you guys have any sense of competition with those guys, seeing as many of your emulations overlap?